Illinois Woman Mary Laughead Turns 112

 At the age of 99 years and 10 months, she moved into a nursing home.
 Later, her sister, who was four years younger (and lived to 103), also entered the same nursing home.
 The two sisters shared their lives together there for about three years.

-Her family describes her as a strong-willed and hard-working woman.
+Her family described her as a strong-willed and hard-working woman.
 At the age of 110, Baba could still eat three meals a day on her own and was able to stand up by herself when using the toilet.
 In July 2024, for Tanabata Festival, she hand-wrote a tanzaku (a wish on a strip of paper) expressing her hope: “I want to live to be 120 years old.”

 RECOGNITION